These unique profile story examples go deep on their subjects with original reporting, captivating visual assets, and some beautiful design.

 by Matt McGregor

-When published on an immersive content platform like Shorthand, good profiles can make for some of the most interesting and unique stories on the web.
+When published on an immersive content platform like Shorthand, good profiles can make for some of the most memorable stories on the web.

-In this guide, we’ll run through nine impressive examples of profile stories.
-We’ll focus not only on media companies, but also universities, non-profits, and brands.
+This guide runs through nine impressive examples of profile stories.
+We’ve focused not only on stories from media companies, but also universities, nonprofits, and brands.

 It's the fastest way to publish beautifully engaging profile stories, reports, internal comms, and more.